DavidVerghese/BandHub/README.md

   rails s
 ```

-In a new tab in the terminal
+In a new tab in your terminal

 ```
   npm install --prefix client